 Required Essay 2: Values are what guide you in your life and work.
 What values are important to you and how have they influenced you?
 (450 words)

 Kellogg offers another very straightforward essay question here, so not a lot of interpretation is needed.
-On its admissions FAQ page, the school lists “values and motivations” among the elements it seeks in candidates, so a frank query on the topic only makes sense.
+On its FAQ page, the admissions committee states that it is “interested in learning about your values,” so a frank query on the topic only makes sense.
 Kellogg wants to know how your values influence your decisions and actions, and in particular, which ones tend to guide you most often or intensely.
 Simply stating that you embrace certain values is easy, so the admissions committee is understandably asking for illustrations of this phenomenon to better gauge this for itself.
 Having an idea of how you tend to incorporate your core beliefs into your life will help the school better envision how you might fit into its classrooms and the business world after you graduate.

 Perhaps at the most basic level, Kellogg wants to know that you understand how values come into play in “life and work.”
 This final phrase seems to open the door to stories from your personal life or from your career, with no particular emphasis on either, so consider all your options to identify the most fitting and revealing one.
 Although in theory, describing a situation from your personal or community activities would provide a nice balance if you chose a professional story for the school’s first essay (and vice versa), what is more critical is sharing the experiences that best convey the concepts you wish to highlight.
 Given the 450-word maximum for this essay, you should skip or at least minimize any preamble and dive into your response, clearly identifying your selected core values and describing specific situations that illustrate them in action.
 Your ultimate goal is to clearly illustrate for the admissions committee how you have been (and are) guided by your fundamental beliefs.